NetEng-Pro/neteng-pro.github.io/legal/TERMS.md

 ## 7. Governing Law and Jurisdiction

 **Network Pro Strategies** is an unincorporated business based in Maricopa County, Arizona.
-Any legal action or dispute arising from these Terms and Conditions shall be resolved exclusively in the courts of Maricopa County, Arizona, or the U.S. District Court for the District of Arizona.
-These Terms and Conditions are governed by and construed in accordance with the [Arizona Revised Statutes](https://www.azleg.gov/arstitle/) (A.R.S.) and applicable provisions of the [United States Code](https://uscode.house.gov/) (U.S.C.).
+Any legal action or dispute arising from these Terms of Use shall be subject to the exclusive jurisdiction of the state and federal courts located in Maricopa County, Arizona, including the U.S. District Court for the District of Arizona.
+These Terms of Use shall be governed by and construed in accordance with the [Arizona Revised Statutes](https://www.azleg.gov/arstitle/) (A.R.S.) and applicable provisions of the [United States Code](https://uscode.house.gov/) (U.S.C.).

 ## 8. Acceptance of Terms

-By accessing or using any of Network Pro’s platforms, whether specifically listed in this document or not, you acknowledge and agree to these Terms and
-Conditions. **Continued use of our services constitutes ongoing acceptance of these terms.**
+By accessing or using any of Network Pro’s platforms, whether specifically listed in this document or not, you acknowledge and agree to these Terms of Use. **Continued use of our services constitutes ongoing acceptance of these Terms.**

 ## 9. Changes to This Policy

-We may update these Terms and Conditions periodically.
+We may update these Terms of Use periodically.
 Changes will be posted on this page with an updated effective date.
 Updates will comply with applicable changes to the **Arizona Revised Statutes and United States Code**.

 &nbsp;

-⚠️ **_If you do not agree with any part of these Terms and Conditions, you must discontinue use of all Network Pro platforms immediately._**
+⚠️ **_If you do not agree with any part of these Terms of Use, you must discontinue use of all Network Pro platforms immediately._**

 &nbsp;